DominicBurkart/turbolift/README.md

 ## Current Limitations
 - *Instability. because of reliance on unstable proc_macro::Span features, all programs using turbolift need to be built with an unstable nightly compiler flag (e.g. `RUSTFLAGS='--cfg procmacro2_semver_exempt' cargo build`)* ([tracking issue](https://github.com/rust-lang/rust/issues/54725)).
+- Functions are assumed to be pure (lacking side-effects such as writing to the file system or mutation of a global variable).
+*Today, this is not enforced by the code.*
 - For a function to be distributed, its inputs and outputs have to be serializable with [Serde](https://github.com/serde-rs/serde).
 - Distributed functions cannot be nested in other functions.
 - Distributed functions cannot be methods.